 The following are the proper steps to make a living trust:

-- Create a trust document, stating who will inherit trust property and naming
+- Create a trust document, stating who will inherit trust property and naming you as trustee

 - Sign the document in front of a notary public